 The OTG shoot was identified as a down dip extension of the Otjikoto OTC Zone, which hosts the Otjikoto deposit.
-The geometry, continuity and grade potential of the OTG shoot was tested with several core drill holes in 2021.
+The geometry, continuity, and grade potential of the OTG shoot was tested with several core drill holes in 2021.
 Gold is associated with pyrrhotite, pyrite and magnetite and hosted in chlorite- and garnet-bearing quartz-carbonate veins.
 The geometry is similar to that of the high-grade shoots of Otjikoto and Wolfshag and is associated with parasitic folds.
-Continuity was proven over 800m strike length.
+Continuity was proven over 800 m strike length.
 The shoot occurs within 150 m of the Wolfshag underground development.
-In 2022, the underground mining potential will be investigated, and exploration will test the downplunge continuity of the OTG shoot.
+The OTG shoot plunges at 15-20° to the south-southwest, sub-parallel to the Wolfshag ore shoots.